Masterpiece Isabella Clara Eugenia of Habsburg by Frans Pourbus Atelier on your wall

 Original: oil on copper 22.5 x 28.5 cm, wxh

-In 1593 Isabella was named by her father as the successor to the French throne because Henry IV, a Protestant, threatened to come to power.
+In 1593, Isabella was declared successor to the French throne by her father because Henry IV, a Protestant, was threatening to come to power.

 This also happened because Henry converted to the Catholic faith.

 Shortly before the death of her father, Philip II, she was married to Albrecht of Austria, her first cousin.
 On 18 April 1599, the marriage was arranged in Valencia and Isabella and Albrecht left for Brussels.
 They have 3 children who die in infancy.